Heart valve disease

 If you have any of these symptoms, see a GP.

-If you have chest pain or collapse – call 999 and ask for immediate medical help.
+If you have chest pain or you have collapsed – call 999 and ask for immediate medical help.

 Diagnosis of heart valve disease